bobbysciacchitano/react-from-scratch/README.md

 We removed some of the unnessary boilerplate so you can focus on the most important thing: ReactDOM.
 ReactDOM is basically the bootstrapper for your project.
 It manages mounting your entry point (in this case, `App`) into a specific DOM element (`root`).

-In later tutorials we'll learn about how you can import other assets like CSS and what's actually happening under the hood.
+In later tutorials we'll learn about how you can import other assets like CSS.

 #### Does the DOM element id have to be root?